This post may contain affiliate links. Please read my full disclosure policy here.

 Excuse #4: You think a hobby will create too much clutter

-You don’t need to have a craft room, art studio, pottery wheel or garage workshop in order to have a hobby, and a having a hobby needn’t mean your house is a cluttered mess.
+You don’t need a craft room, art studio, pottery wheel, or garage workshop in order to have a hobby, and having a hobby needn’t mean your house is a cluttered mess.

 Your choice of hobby is important if you’re concerned about creating clutter.
 Some hobbies just need more materials than others.
 Remember that you can always choose to buy just the bare minimum or borrow/rent equipment to prevent bringing a lot of stuff into your home.

 If you’re pursuing a hobby that causes you to create things, see if you can give them as gifts or donate them to charity.
 Project Linus, for instance matches handmade blankets with children who need them.
 Send A Smile Today donates handmade cards to patients undergoing cancer treatment.